kristopolous/2019-november-novel/ch6.md

 By now this should be expected, that the future is about a reordering of structure and redefinition of terms.

-The paradigmatic pattern that was repeated 4 times was as follows:
+The paradigmatic pattern that was repeated 4 times in the 20th century was as follows:

  * A new communication tool is invented
  * Commercialization on it is initially forbidden or nascent